 One major issue that hinders all of us from accessing rapid assistance during a disaster is connectivity.
 The Titan app utilizes mesh networking so that device-to -device communication can continue when there is no network or available Wi-Fi connection, and in cases when networks may be overloaded.
 Merjanian states that “with the ability to translate content in real time, the app is able to break down language barriers allowing for accurate communication in order to ensure fast response times.”

 Titan HST has realized exponential growth of its product among organizations in the education, government and private sectors.
 Merjanian “looks forward to rolling out this platform for individual use in the near future.”
-For more information on Titan HST, visit www.titanhst.com.
+For more information, please visit www.titanhst.com.